GaryJBlake/garyjblake.github.io/content/post/vcf/vcf-post-10.md

 ### Create a Backup Service Account on the VMware Cloud Builder Appliance

-First step is to create a local account on the VMware Cloud Builder Appliance, this will be used as the service account and is supplied when re-configuring the backup configuation in SDDC Manager.
+First step is to create a local account on the VMware Cloud Builder Appliance, this will be used as the service account and is supplied when re-configuring the backup configuration in SDDC Manager.

 1. Connect to the SDDC Manager Appliance using an SSH client such as Putty, and authenticate as **admin**.